-The fishery has negligible impacts on by-catch species Weighting: 1 Responsible indicators The fishery has a negligible impact (less than 1% direct mortality)on by-catch By-catch is returned to the water alive as gently and rapidly as possible Dead by-catch is landed and recorded and utilised appropriately where possible The fisheries show initiatives to reduce the amount of dead by-catch Aspiring indicators The fishery has low-level impacts (less than 5 % direct mortality) on by-By-catch is returned to the water alive as gently and rapidly as possible.
+Criterion 3.4: The fishery has negligible impacts on by-catch species

+- The fishery has a negligible impact (less than 1% direct mortality)on by-catch - By-catch is returned to the water alive as gently and rapidly as possible - Dead by-catch is landed and recorded and utilised appropriately where possible - The fisheries show initiatives to reduce the amount of dead by-catch

+Aspiring indicators • The fishery has low-level impacts (less than 5 % direct mortality) on by-By-catch is returned to the water alive as gently and rapidly as possible.
 Criterion 3.5: The fishery has negligible impacts on rare or other protected species Weighting: 1 Responsible indicators The fishery has no direct interactions resulting in mortality or injury with other species that are considered vulnerable, threatened, endangered or are protected under national or international law.
 Aspiring indicators Interactions, resulting in mortality or injury, with other species that are considered vulnerable, threatened, endangered or are protected under national or international law, are rare and have no overall measurable (less than 1 % of direct mortality) impact on the population.
 Criterion 3.6: The fishery has negligible impacts on habitats Weighting: 1 Responsible indicators The fishing gear does not cause any damage to the benthos.
 Aspiring indicators Damage to the benthos by gear is limited or rare.
-Criterion 3.7: Transport Weighting: 1 Responsible indicators There is a documented Transport Plan in place to minimise travel time - this meets the Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen The operator is trained and holds the relevant transport authorisations for its country(s) of operation Aspiring indicators There is no documented Transport Plan in place Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen The operator holds the relevant transport authorisations for its country(s) of operation Criterion 3.8: Biosecurity Weighting: 1 Responsible indicators The fishery conducts good biosecurity measures such as the disinfection and drying of nets and equipment between each fishing in different waters, OR: The fishermen only operate in the same river or estuary, with no risk of transferring diseases or alien species between catchments Aspiring indicators None
+Criterion 3.7: Transport Weighting: 1 Responsible • There is a documented Transport Plan in place to minimise travel time - this meets the indicators Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Folsome kept and wat with an adequate supply of owners.
+Eels are kept cool and wet with an adequate supply of oxygen The operator is trained and holds the relevant transport authorisations for its Acniring country(s) of operation Aspiring There is no documented Transport Plan in place indicators indicators